 Stile.
 You can do this…

-Managing the Economy I was warned that engaging ‘Boost’ would kill the battery and that switching off on long downhills (to save power; it doesn’t) could temporarily boggle the electronics.
-Initially I was over worried about ending up pedalling 30+ kilos of flat-batt bike on the dirt, though of course that’s exactly what we did in the Himalayas once you factor in baggage weight.
-So for the first few days I only blipped into ‘Trail’ for a few minutes a day and never used Boost.
+Managing the Economy I was warned that engaging ‘Boost’ would kill the battery, and that switching off on smooth flats or long downhills (to save battery) could temporarily boggle the electronics.
+Initially I was over worried about ending up pedalling 30+ kilos of flat-batt e-bike on the dirt, though of course that’s exactly what we did in the Himalayas once you factor in baggage weight.
+So for the first few days I only blipped into ‘Trail’ mode for a few minutes a day and never used Boost.

 Nick Sanders in Finland

 That evening I reached my remote B&B with one bar flashing and pretty knackered, even though it had been 60% hilly roads.
-In my rush to plan the trip I got the date wrong so ended up sleeping in a polytunnel out back.
+In my rush to plan this trip, I got the date wrong by a week so ended up sleeping in a polytunnel out back.
 On reason I was stuck here (the next possible place was 5 hilly miles) was that this £6k bike only had a slow (overnight) charger, not the ‘1 hour for 80%’ fast charger I’d read of somewhere.
 You plug it directly into the motor, through the downtube battery can be removed with tools.
-Imagine the game changer fast charging would be.
+Imagine what a game changer fast charging would be.
+As well as being able to switch off reliably.
 Though realistically 30 full-on off-road miles is all you could cycle in a day, on the road you could do 30-40 miles, recharge over a leisurely lunch, then do the same in the afternoon.
 In fact Nick Sanders is doing that right now from Nordkapp to Gibraltar on one of Yamaha’s new Wabash e-bikes.

 Walk-Assist Mode One huge annoyance I blame on both Marin’s online blurb, bike manual and the bike rental place is there’s no mention of walk-assist mode – a ‘hand throttle’ you can use to help push the bike up steep or rough slopes that are barely rideable or are too battery-devouring.
-Without it, many times I ended up pushing the bike like Chris Bonington on Annapurna: 5-10 paces; rest; 5-7 paces; rest… Only on the very last day did I accidentally nudge the toggle switch into walk-assist which popped up on the display.
+Without it, many times I ended up pushing the bike like Chris Bonington on Annapurna: stagger 5-10 paces; rest; stagger 5-7 paces; rest… Only on the very last day did I accidentally nudge the toggle switch into walk-assist which popped up on the display.
 But I didn’t know (or was too knackered) to know what had happened, so struggled on upward.
 That really would have eased my week on the Marin, along with being able to rely on the seat post dropper which was set right on the limit for my leg length and tended to collapse (ruining my Exped sleeping mat on the rear tyre).
+An XL sized bike may have dodged that.

 Walk Assist explained